 ***Guidelines for the CDBG Public Services Program can be found HERE

 ***Eligible Activities for CDBG can be found HERE

-CDBG PROJECTS assists with the following: Housing Rehabilitation: Housing Rehab program is a 0% interest loan program to income eligible homeowners for installation of roofs, soffit, gutters, electrical upgrades, plumbing, etc. Infrastructure: Expenses to be used to improve the public infrastructure.
+CDBG PROJECTS assist with the following: Housing Rehabilitation: Housing Rehab program is a 0% interest loan program to income-eligible homeowners for installation of roofs, soffit, gutters, electrical upgrades, plumbing, etc. Infrastructure: Expenses to be used to improve the public infrastructure.
 Economic Development: Expenses to be used to improve and expand employment opportunities in the County for low- and moderate-income persons and families.

 ****Program Overview for CDBG-CV can be found HERE

 Community Housing Development Organizations (CHDO) (administered from HOME funds): A CHDO is a private nonprofit, community-based organization that has staff with the capacity to develop affordable housing for communities in the unincorporated areas of Richland County or that serve residents of the unincorporated areas of Richland County.
 In order to qualify for designation as a CHDO, the organization must meet certain requirements pertaining to their legal status, organizational structure, and capacity and experience.
 For eligible activities, please CLICK HERE